 Christmas Holiday Dangers for Pets

-SEE ALSO: Fourth of July Fireworks and Dogs, Cats and Other Pets, Halloween Pet Safety Tips: Costumes, Candy and Other Hazards, Pet Dangers: Hazards to Your Pet's Health
+SEE ALSO: Fireworks and Dogs, Cats and Other Pets, Halloween Pet Safety Tips, Pet Dangers: Hazards to Your Pet's Health

 Though the holidays can be an exciting and enjoyable time for people, they can be problematic for some of our pets, and may involve some unexpected hazards.
 Here are some tips for keeping dogs, cats and other pets safe at Christmas time: